Monetary sovereignty

 Monetary sovereignty is the power of the state to exercise exclusive legal control over its currency and monetary policy.
 This includes the authority to designate a country's legal tender, control the money supply, set interest rates, and regulate financial institutions.
 Monetary sovereignty is crucial for national sovereignty, economic independence, and policy autonomy.

 The degree of monetary sovereignty ranges widely from countries with high control over monetary systems to those who voluntarily gave up aspects to supranational organizations or adopted a foreign currency.

-Theoretical foundations

-Monetary sovereignty represents a fundamental aspect of state power in modern economies, with theoretical roots extending from classical economics through contemporary monetary theory.
-The concept encompasses not simply the technical ability to issue currency, but the broader capacity to manage macroeconomic conditions through monetary instruments.

-From a theoretical perspective, monetary sovereignty enables governments to pursue countercyclical policies during economic downturns, provide liquidity during financial crises, and maintain price stability through various monetary mechanisms.
-Post-Keynesian and Modern Monetary Theory economists emphasize that countries with full monetary sovereignty possess unique fiscal capabilities, as they can theoretically finance government spending through money creation rather than borrowing, subject to inflationary constraints.

-However, the practical exercise of monetary sovereignty is limited by international financial markets, trade relationships, and institutional arrangements.
-Even countries with formal monetary sovereignty may find their policy space limited by capital mobility, exchange rate controls, and the need to maintain credibility with international investors.

 Definitions

 Monetary sovereignty has several key powers:

 Legal tender authority: the exclusive authority to designate which forms of payment are legally acceptable for settling debts in a nation.
 This includes determining the official currency.

 Issuance and retirement: the exclusive authority to control legal tender issuance and retirement.

 Monetary policy independence: The ability to set interest rates and determine bank reserve requirements without external interference.
 This power includes responding to economic conditions with expansionary or contractionary measures.

 Exchange rate management: The authority to set exchange rate policies, whether fixed or floating, and intervene in foreign exchange markets.

 Financial system regulation: The power to regulate banks and other financial institutions, including acting as a lender of last resort, setting capital requirements, and supervising financial markets.